MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/syntax-conventions.md

 `evaluate` `http_request` `(` *Uri* [, *RequestHeaders* [, *Options*]] `)`

 Based on this syntax, the *RequestHeaders* and *Options* are optional parameters of type [dynamic](scalar-data-types/dynamic.md).
-When invoking this plugin, if you want to specify *Options* then you must also specify *RequestHeaders*.
-If you don't have any value to pass, you should pass an empty dynamic property bag.
+When invoking this plugin, if you want to provide an argument for the *Options* parameter then you must also provide an argument for the *RequestHeaders* parameter.
+If you don't have any value to provide, you should provide an empty dynamic property bag.

 The following example makes a request to `https://contoso.com/`.
 There aren't any request headers to provide, so the *RequestHeaders* argument is an empty dynamic property bag.
 Then, the *Options* argument is a dynamic property bag containing an `EmployeeName` key with the value `Nicole`.